DannyBen/fuzzycd/README.md

   input fuzzy search (unless it matches an actual directory).
 - Shows available choices, with `ls` preview, when there are more than one matches.
+- Does not override the builtin `cd` when running non-interactively.
 - Adds `cd -l` flag, to show the entire history with `ls` preview.